Annual Reports for Approved Premarket Approval Applications (PMA) - Guidance for Industry and Food and Drug Administration Staff

-In our efforts to bring safe and effective products to market as quickly as possible, CDRH needs to be able to rely on a variety of postmarket controls that will assure continuing safety and effectiveness after a medical device is widely distributed.
-We believe that data and information gathered in the postmarket setting is critical to our continued confidence in the safety and effectiveness of the marketed device.
-Annual reports are one of the important tools that FDA relies upon to gather information about the device in its post-approval setting.
+FDA needs to be able to rely on a variety of postmarket controls to assure the continuing safety and effectiveness of a medical device after it is distributed.
+FDA believes that data and information gathered in the postmarket setting are critical to our continued confidence in the safety and effectiveness of the marketed device.
+Annual reports are one of the important tools that FDA relies on to gather information about the device in its post-approval setting.

-Annual reports currently contain a variety of information, including information about manufacturing changes, design changes, and labeling changes that were made during the preceding year for the PMA product.
-This guidance recommends that this and other information be analyzed and presented in a way that will be most useful to both the company and the FDA.
-For example, the guidance recommends that you describe in detail the rationale for changes made to your device, including whether the changes were the result of product complaints and adverse events.
-This will give us a more complete picture of the post-market safety profile of the device.
-The guidance also recommends that you include a summary of all changes that were made to your device during the reporting period, including those that were the subject of a PMA supplement.
-Having the information submitted in this way will help ensure that limited agency resources are devoted to assessing meaningful information rather than sifting through vast amounts of data that has not been systematically reviewed by the firm.
+Annual reports contain a variety of information, including information about manufacturing changes, design changes, and labeling changes that were made during the preceding year for the PMA product.
+This guidance recommends that this and other information be analyzed and presented in annual reports in a way that will be most useful to both the applicant and FDA.
+For example, the guidance recommends that the applicant describe in detail the rationale for changes made to the device, including, for example, whether the changes were the result of device improvement/enhancement, product complaints, or adverse events.
+This explanation will give FDA a more complete picture of the post-market safety profile of the device.
+The guidance also recommends that the applicant include a summary of all changes that were made to the device during the reporting period, including listing all supplements submitted during the reporting period and, if approved, their approval date.
+Having the information submitted in this way will help ensure that limited Agency resources are devoted to assessing meaningful information rather than requiring FDA to sift through vast amounts of data that have not been systematically reviewed by the firm.

-Annual reports that contain well developed and meaningful information will be an important tool for the agency and the industry to assure postmarket safety and protect the public.
-When manufacturers prepare the type of analysis this guidance describes and provide this information to FDA in annual reports, industry and FDA will be better positioned to recognize and address possible safety signals.
+Annual reports that contain clear descriptions and meaningful information will be an important tool for the Agency and the industry to assure postmarket safety and protect the public.
+When applicants prepare and provide to FDA in annual reports the type of analysis this guidance describes, industry and FDA will be better positioned to recognize and address possible safety issues.